“Meditation is paying sustained, unmixed attention to one thing at a time.”

 Contemplation is the long, detailed examination of some object using the senses (traditionally, the eyes) and the mind.
 The object could be anything – a rock, flower, insect, house, lake.
 Contemplation is studying or observing something carefully or thinking deeply about something.
 Studying a painting in an art museum for a long time is an example of contemplation.

 In contemplation, you must examine something in great detail, like a homicide detective would examine a crime scene.
-As Dr. LeShan writes, “Essentially Contemplation it is learning to look at something actively, dynamically, alertly, but without words,” and without any distractions or interruptions.
-17 Done correctly, Contemplation is perhaps the most difficult of all Meditations.
+As Dr. LeShan writes, “Essentially, Contemplation it is learning to look at something actively, dynamically, alertly, but without words,” and without any distractions or interruptions.
+18 Done correctly, Contemplation is perhaps the most difficult of all Meditations.
+On the other hand, the Clothes Washer Meditation and the Fish Tank Meditation are a lot like contemplations!

 Contemplation is a Spiritual Meditation because it intends to lead to wider, universal connections.
 Jose Ortega y Gasset described it this way: